Ghosh-95/The-Pig-Game/README.md

 #The Pig Game
-A simple with JS DOM Manipulation
+A simple with JS DOM Manipulation using Vanilla JS.